 PHYSALINS - STEROIDALS

 Physalin B has one more ring than Physalin A, a 7-membered ring which also includes a peroxide linkage.
-Physallin B and Physalin D are pronoucedly polycyclic with a 6-membered ring with a heterocyclic oxygen atom pinning and pulling two other ring systems together and probably making more noticably 3-dimensional.
+Physallin B and Physalin D are pronouncedly polycyclic with a 6-membered ring with a heterocyclic oxygen atom pinning and pulling two other ring systems together and probably making more noticeably 3-dimensional.
 This probably also increases their toxicity since 3-dimensional substances can generally react with biological molecules more readily.

 Physalin L differs from all the other Physalins shown here in two ways.
 The first is that the 5-sided ring (centre top) now has a heterocyclic oxygen atom making it also a lactone (besides the lactone in the 6-membered ring at top right.
 The second way it differs is that the first double bond on the left-most 6-membered ring has moved anti-clockwise by one position.
 Japanese Lantern also contains 25,27-dehydroPhysalin L (not shown).